kirs/dry-params/README.md

 gem 'dry-params'
 ```

-And add dry-params helper to your controller:
+Then add `dry-params` helper to your controller:

 ```ruby
 # app/controllers/application_controller